 Abstract

-This document contains the score to Symphony no. 5: Westward Journey, an original composition for symphony orchestra consisting of four movements, lasting approximately twenty-eight minutes.
-This work is based in the Western European symphonic tradition utilizing a four-movement structure, which was chosen as a means of carrying forward the symphonic tradition, as well as allowing each movement to feature different aspects of my wider catalogue of compositional work.
-Movement II’s lyricism and limited tonality stem from my earliest compositions, Movement IV uses my typical strategy of re-contextualizing all previously introduced melodic and motivic material.
-Movement III alludes to much of my chamber music in tone and formal structure, while Movement I focuses on the re-imagining of compositional influences that have permeated my music for several years.
-The piece follows a traditional pattern where form is considered, opening with a sonata-allegro first movement, followed by a slower theme and variations movement, with a slow minuet-like dance movement coming third, followed by a rondo, with extended opening material, for the fourth and final movement.
-The score to the symphony is accompanied by the analytical document
+This document contains the score to Symphony No. 5: Westward Journey, an original composition for symphony orchestra consisting of four movements, lasting approximately twenty-eight minutes.
+This work is rooted in the Western European symphonic tradition utilizing a four-movement structure, which I chose in order to carry forward the symphonic tradition, as well as to allow each movement to feature different aspects of the entirety of my compositional catalogue.
+The lyricism and limited tonality of Movement II stem from my earliest compositions; Movement IV uses my typical strategy of re-contextualizing all previously introduced melodic and motivic material; Movement III alludes to much of my chamber music in tone and formal structure, while Movement I focuses on the re-imagining of compositional influences that have permeated my music for several years.
+The piece follows a traditional pattern as to form, opening with a sonata-allegro first movement, followed by a slower theme-and-variations movement, then a slow minuet-like dance movement, finally a rondo, with extended opening material.
+The score to the symphony is accompanied by an analytical document.

-preceding it.
-The analysis found within this document is based on my interpretations and understanding of the work.

 Chapter 1: Introduction